Probabilistic distances-based hallucination detection in LLMs with RAG: Related works

 A further limitation is that most methods overlook the RAG setting, despite it is very common in LLM applications~\cite{akkiraju2024facts}.
 Explicitly analyzing the relationship between the RAG context and the model's response could improve detection, as context-response relationships are known to indicate hallucinations~\cite{bazarova2025hallucination}.
 However, prior work focused on attention maps, leaving hidden state interactions underexplored.

-\textbf{Deep kernels.} Deep trainable kernels were originally developed to overcome key limitations in kernel-based two-sample hypothesis testing.
-Traditional statistical approaches, like the kernel two-sample test introduced in~\cite{JMLR:v13:gretton12a}, relied on fixed kernel functions (e.g., Gaussian or Laplacian) that often lacked the flexibility to handle complex, high-dimensional data distributions.
-These methods were theoretically sound but suffered from two critical drawbacks: (1) their performance heavily depended on manual kernel selection, and (2) their limited expressive power constrained their applicability to real-world problems.
-The introduction of deep kernel learning~\cite{liu2020learning} addressed these issues by using neural networks to learn adaptive, data-driven kernel functions, significantly enhancing the discriminative power of two-sample tests.

-This advancement has since enabled diverse applications of deep kernel methods.
-Researchers have successfully adapted them for tasks such as change-point detection in time series~\cite{changkernel} and artificial text detection~\cite{zhang152024detecting}.
-However, their potential for hallucination detection in large language models remains unexplored.

 \textbf{Conclusion.} Current hallucination detection methods exhibit several limitations when applied to retrieval-augmented generation (RAG) systems.
 The existing approaches fail to adequately model the complex statistical relationships between prompts and responses that could significantly improve detection accuracy.
 While previous work has primarily analyzed attention patterns in this regard~\cite{bazarova2025hallucination}, the rich semantic information encoded in transformer hidden states was overlooked.
-We address this gap by introducing a novel framework that employs probabilistic distances between prompt and response hidden state distributions as hallucination scores.
-To enhance detection performance, we develop trainable deep kernels~\cite{liu2020learning} that learn optimal similarity metrics in the embedding space~---~representing the first application of such methods for LLM truthfulness estimation.
+We address this gap by introducing a novel framework that employs probabilistic distances between prompt and response hidden state distributions to construct hallucination scores.
+We employ the NLI task to construct a fully-unsupervised version of the method that maintains the quality of the hallucination detection task.